Hydroseeding - A Mid-Level Turf Option

 Beyond size, equipment is classified by the method of agitation that it uses.
 With jet-agitated machines, jacuzzi-like streams of water are what breaks up the materials, and because such units have fewer maintenance and mechanical requirements, they?re usually preferred by the contractor on a tight budget or those handling occasional and small projects.
 However, some professionals dislike the inconsistency of the jet-agitated mix, which, says Brinkman, can sometimes result in clogged hoses.

 Mechanical agitation hydroseeders, by contrast, utilize a ?beater? that breaks apart anything that?s tossed in, and, says Jones, these allow the contractor to work with denser slurries.
 According to Brinkman, the jet agitation units limit mulching options to paper alone, while mechanical agitation allows a percentage of wood mulch as well.
+Mechanical agitation machines can be subdivided according to the type of beater, allowing the buyer to opt for either chain-driven or hydraulic models.

 Mulch ratios should be determined according to the climatic conditions in which you?re working, and the contractor?s expertise will certainly be useful in making this judgment. ?You?ll find out with hydroseeding that your success depends on using proper amounts of mulch to hold water and keep the seed hydrated and protected,? says Brinkman.
 Nine times out of ten, warmer and drier weather means more mulch goes into the slurry.